 Although I recommend not pouring bleach down the drain, I can’t stop you.
 You will have to decide for yourself after considering the points I just mentioned.

 At the end of the day, the choice on what to use is yours to make.
 Do keep in mind that there are better options and bleach will not solve your cockroach problems if you have an infestation.
+If you’re looking for an effective contact killer, I recommend spraying with DemonWP instead.
+Otherwise, one of the most effective roach killer I have come across is the Advion Roach Bait Gel.
 I hope I have provided you with an answer to your question of does bleach kill roaches?